Ketel Marte Player Props: Diamondbacks vs. Nationals

 Ketel Marte At The Plate

-- He has scored a run in 29 games this year, with multiple runs six times.
+- He has scored in 30 of 57 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.